Common problems with starting a car

 Cars are nowadays coded to work with their car.
 If the key suffers physical damage or if the battery wears out in time, you won’t be able to start the car.
 An official service can order a new key for you, provided you bring your ID and registration.

 It may sound banal, but you might want to check if you ran out of fuel.
-We suggest that you keep the fuel tank at least half-full so as not to have water drops in the fuel tank that can freeze and thus cause problems.
-A change in temperature will cause the condensed water to get down to the bottom of the fuel tank.
+If your car has a metal fuel tank, we suggest that you keep it at least half-full so as not to have water drops freeze and cause problems.
+Plastic fuel tanks in modern cars solve this issue to a great extent because the transfer of the outside temperature is much slower through plastic than through metal.